nicoperrony/music-normalizr/README.md

 # Music Normalizr

-Music Normalizr is an app to rename and complete music informations (ID3 Tag) for your audio files corresponding to an music album
+Music Normalizr is an app to rename and complete music informations (ID3 Tag) for your audio files corresponding to an music album.

+**_This application is in progress._**

 ## Getting Started